 If it’s you, then that’s an easier fix (albeit one that may need you to work through a few issues).
 But if it’s your boss or your company, then it might be worth it to ask yourself if all this stress is worth it.

-Photo of woman working at dinner table courtesy of Maskot/Getty Images.
+Photo of person working at dinner table courtesy of Maskot/Getty Images.